m1chtv/mich-BTT/README.md

 - Vanilla JavaScript

 ## How to Use
 1. Open `index.html` in any modern browser.
-2. Input your **temperature** and submit.
+2. Enter a value in **any** field.
-3. View history below — all stored locally.
+3. Other formats update instantly.
-4. Delete or reuse past values as needed.
+4. Copy the result you need.

 ## Notes
-- 100% local storage — no backend, no cloud
+- 100% client-side — no backend, no tracking
-- Designed for usability and speed
+- Works fully offline
-- Works offline in browser
+- Built for speed, accuracy, and dev workflows